imarsman/iptools/README.md

 [netaddr](https://github.com/inetaf/netaddr) package that came first.
 Sadly, the `netip` package loses the IPRange struct, so I have added needed functionality here in the subnet package.

 One thing I'd like to do is try IP6 subnetting.
+I have to learn more about IPV6 and its subnetting first.

 ### Subnet divisions split default